tylerharter/cs301-projects/spring19/lab10/README.md

 # Lab 10: Files and Formats (not ready yet!!!)

-In this lab, you'll get practice with files and formats.
+In this lab, you'll get practice with files and formats, in preperation for P9.

 ## File Vocabulary

-In this lab and P9, you'll need to be familiar with the following file-related terms to know what we're asking you to do.
+For P9, you'll need to be familiar with the following file-related terms to know what we're asking you to do.

 Before we get started with the assignment, let's talk about the